Post-Brexit UK announces largest military spending since Cold War | Politics

 NEW GLOBAL ROLE Britain was the main battlefield ally of the United States in Iraq and Afghanistan and, alongside France, the principal military power in the European Union.
 But its 2016 vote to leave the EU has made its global role uncertain at a time when China is rising and President Donald Trump has cast doubt on U.S. support for traditional allies.

-After media reports that billions of pounds could be cut from Britain's foreign aid budget, Defence Secretary Ben Wallace told Sky News that higher defence spending would not come at the expense of aid.
-"It doesn't mean to say we are abandoning the battlefield of international aid, we're still one of the most generous givers of international aid," Wallace said.
+When asked about media reports that billions of pounds could be cut from Britain's foreign aid budget, Johnson said higher defence spending would not come at the expense of aid.
+"It bears absolutely no relation to discussions about overseas aid," he said.
+"This country is, has been, and will remain one of the biggest contributors to aid on earth."

 ALSO READ